Medicare

 Pros:

-• Dental, vision, and hearing usually included
+• Many plans include dental, vision, and hearing benefits

-• No underwriting
+• No medical underwriting required to enroll

 Cons:

-• Copays, coinsurance, and deductibles apply
+• Copayments, coinsurance, and deductibles apply

-• Prior authorizations needed for certain procedures
+• Prior authorization is often required for certain procedures and services

 How Does Medicare Work?